 Katelin received her Bachelor's Degree and Master's Degree in Kinesiology from Iowa State University in Ames, IA.
-While there she served as a Teaching Assistant for the Department of Kinesiology and a Research Assistant for numerous projects including the NFL PLAY 60 FITNESSGRAM Project and Iowa Verb Summer Scorecard Project.
+While there she served as a Teaching Assistant for the Department of Kinesiology and a Research Assistant for numerous projects.
 Her passion is to promote and encourage physical activity in youth through the development and implementation of health promotion programs.
-During her leisure time, she enjoys spending time with family and friends, being outdoors, and shopping.

 Amy Rembert is the Youth Initiatives' FITNESSGRAM Outreach Specialist.
 She joined The Cooper Institute's Marketing Department in the fall of 2012 and moved to the Youth Initiatives team in the fall of 2013.
 Before joining The Cooper Institute, Amy managed wide-ranging accounts like The Home Depot, Southwest Airlines, and Fort Worth's West 7th development at The Richards Group, AvreaFoster and Cypress Equities.